aimantahir19/Website_QnA_Chatbot/README.md

 app.py: The main Streamlit application. rag_langchain_helper.py: Helper functions for loading documents, splitting text, embedding chunks, creating the RAG chain, and generating answers. requirements.txt: List of required Python packages.
-.github/workflows/ci-cd.yml: GitHub Actions workflow for CI/CD pipeline.
-CI/CD Pipeline
-The CI/CD pipeline is configured using GitHub Actions.
 It includes the following steps:

 Checkout the code.
 Set up Python.
 Install dependencies.
 Run tests (you can add your test commands).
-Lint the code using flake8.
 Deploy the application using Streamlit (ensure you have configured the necessary credentials in GitHub Secrets).
 Example requirements.txt
 txt